 Biometric algorithms are considered to be biased if there are signiﬁcant differences in how it operates when interacting with different demographic groups of users.
 Consequently, certain groups of users are privileged while other groups are disadvantaged.

-Several studies have demonstrated clear demographic bias in biometric technology.
+Several studies have demonstrated clear demographic bias in biometric authentication technology.
 Several studies found that certain demographics experienced low classification accuracy and low biometric performance.
 The US National Institute of Standards and Technology found that African-American and Asian faces experienced 10 to 100 times higher false positive rates compared to Caucasian faces when it came to face recognition algorithms.

 False positives occur when the biometric system incorrectly matches two faces that are different.
 Female and younger faces also tended to experience higher rates of false negatives.
 This is where the biometric system fails to match two images of the same person.